 Radiology practices require Electronic Medical Records (EMR) Software that can run through a wide range of diseases and diagnostic imaging.
 It needs to have strong integration with devices, a robust interface with other practices, and a secure HIPAA-compliant messaging portal for referrals.

 To have a good understanding of how the software works, it is advisable to learn about the different features and functionalities of the software.
-Before choosing a Radiology/Imaging EMR Software system, we should check if the software has the following key features:
+Before choosing a Radiology/Imaging EHR Software system, we should check if the software has the following key features:

 Templates – Specific, customizable templates help declutter electronic medical records software SOAP notes, making patient charting quick, efficient, and error-free.
 Some of the basic templates a Radiology practice would need are: